 3. Thousand Springs Scenic Byway

 Beginning in Bliss, Idaho, the Thousand Springs drive is relatively short at less than 70 miles.
 However, it offers a lot to do and see.
 The byway starts off by going through the incredible Snake River Canyon and from there you have easy access to the historic Hagerman Fossil Beds National Monument, the pristine Thousand Springs, and the epic Shoshone Falls.
-This byway sure packs a punch!
+As one of the most beautiful drives in Idaho, this byway sure packs a punch!